Ti Saddhya Kay Karte

 Ti Saddhya Kay Karte is a 2017 Marathi-language romantic drama film which is produced by Zee Studios and directed by Satish Rajwade.
 It stars Ankush Chaudhari and Tejashree Pradhan in lead roles.
 Abhinay Berde, son of actor Lakshmikant Berde and Aarya Ambekar play younger versions of the characters played by Ankush and Tejashree.
 The film was theatrically released on 6 January 2017.

 Ti Saddhya Kay Karte's trailer attached with Aamir Khan's Dangal was released in cinemas in Maharashtra.

 Plot

-A middle-aged Anurag wonders about his first love Tanvi, whom he hasn't seen in years.
+A middle-aged Anurag wonders about his first love Tanvi, whom he has not seen in years.
 Back in college, he had wanted to confess his love for her.
 But they had a small quarrel where he yelled at her.
 She moved to Delhi and then to Boston.
 They marry different people.
 Anurag names his daughter after her.
 She comes to visit him after many years.
 They meet and he apologizes for his behaviour in college.
 They part after making a promise to stay friends and in touch.